About Rustic Falls

 It also had somewhat of an unusual fan shape (or I guess you could also think of it like a bell or bulb shape) adding to its scenic allure.

-We happened to see the falls in Late June which apparently was pretty close to peak flow, but I’ve read in the literature that this waterfall could go dry not much deeper into Summer.
+We happened to see the falls in late June 2004 which apparently was pretty close to peak flow, but I’ve read in the literature that this waterfall could go dry not much deeper into Summer.

 For context, Mammoth Hot Springs is just south of the North Entrance of Yellowstone, roughly 90 minutes drive (84 miles) from Bozeman, Montana.
 The Norris Junction is roughly 45 minutes drive (28 miles) east of West Yellowstone, Montana.
 West Yellowstone was about 4.5 hours drive north of Salt Lake City.